imarc/handbook/strategy.markdown

 We generally use the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
 This provides a remarkably complete set of user interface components for web sites, applications and mobile devices.

 We also have created an "iMarc Objects" OmniGraffle stencil with some commonly used elements, including iMarc-branded metadata blocks.
-You can get the latest stencil from our file server, in FILES/user_experience/sitemap_wireframe_template/stencils/.
+You can get the latest stencil from our file server, in FILES → user_experience → sitemap_wireframe_template → stencils.

 ### Reports and Specs